-I realized that my network of close personal friendships -- the people my wife and I spend time with in our local community -- has been altered over the years by our exposure on Facebook.
-I also realized that everybody's network of friends is altered (good or bad) by Facebook, whether you're using the site or not.
+If you’re anything like me, your network of close personal friendships—the people you spend time with in your local community—has been altered over the years by your exposure on Facebook.
+Actually, everybody’s network of friends is altered (good or bad) by Facebook, whether you’re using the site or not.

 Let me explain.

-I am referring to that real life network of friends, family and acquaintances who you try to stay in touch with.
-This includes the people you spend time with plus people you communicate with via phone, email, snail mail, etc.
+I am referring to that real-life network of friends, family, and acquaintances with whom you try to stay in touch.
+This includes the people you spend time with, plus people you communicate with via phone, email, snail mail, etc.

-With more than 1 billion users, it's no longer an exaggeration to say that Facebook is used by the majority of the people you know.
-In fact, a Pew Research Center study reported that 67% of American adults who are online use Facebook.
+In 2013, when I first wrote about this, there were more than 1 billion users on Facebook globally.
+Eight years later that number has more than doubled, to 2.6 billion users.
+It’s no longer an exaggeration to say that Facebook is used by the majority of the people you know.
+In fact, a Pew Research Center study reported that nearly 80% of American adults who are online use Facebook.

 In my case, I connect with friends, family and customers.
 But for reasons I’ll explain in #3 below, I post a minimal amount of personal stuff on Facebook.